Beach, Family, Malaysia, Singapore Weekends

 1. Adventure Waterpark Desaru Coast

 This waterpark is perhaps the main attraction of Desaru Coast.
-The waterpark features a large wave pool and exciting slides, great for adults and kids alike!
-The park is big enough that you can spend an entire day here.
+It features a large wave pool and exciting slides, great for both adults and kids!
+The park is big enough that you can spend half a day or even entire day here.

 2. Desaru Fruit Farm

 At this farm, there are more than 100 species of fruits.
 You can get a tour around the farm and learn about the fruits that can grow naturally in this part of the world, have a fruit buffet, ride ATVs or go horseback riding.
-It’s a good option to spend about 3-4 hours.
+It’s a good option to spend about 3 to 4 hours.

 3. Desaru Beach

 The Desaru Coast area features a long 17km stretch of beach.
 You can play on the beach and discover sea creatures living there.
-There is even a tour specifically for Desaru Beach discovery if this is what you’re interested in.
+It is not a fine white sand beach, but the water is warm and clear enough to swim in.

 4. Play a round of golf at The Els Club